top of page

 5. Stop trying to get rid of the “bad” parts.

-In homeopathy, suppression (with meds, distractions, or even mindset hacks) can push a symptom deeper — from skin to stomach, from body to brain, from body to behavior.
+In homeopathy, suppression (with meds, distractions, or even mindset hacks) can push a symptom deeper, from skin to stomach, from body to brain, from body to behavior.

-So instead of “how do I fix this,” try:
+So instead of “how do I fix this,” try: “What wants to move here?”

 6. Breathe before responding.